WallCaster/WallCaster/doc/post-mortem.md

 - over a period of 7 days it is possible to query 30 unique hashtags from an [Instagram Buisiness](https://business.instagram.com/getting-started?locale=fr_FR) or [Creator](https://help.instagram.com/2358103564437429) account.
 - but an Instagram Basic account does not work.

-However, there are two major problems:
+However, there are still two major problems:
 - you need the [instagram_basic](https://developers.facebook.com/docs/permissions/reference/instagram_basic) authorization
 - as well as the [Instagram Public Access Content](https://developers.facebook.com/docs/features-reference/instagram-public-content-access)